hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/course.md

 ### `categories`

 This field allows a course to select scenarios _dynamically_ based on the categories applied to the scenario.
 A basic query format is used to match categories of scenarios.
-Any scenarios that match are included with the course _in addition to any explicitly defined scenarios_.
+Any scenarios that match are included with the course _in addition to any scenarios defined in the [scenarios](#scenarios) field.

 From the admin UI, here are some example query strings: